sav-che/TL-2/Authors/Chouard, Pierre {std. Chouard}.md

-> [!cite] BHL link: this entry starts at [page 137](https://www.biodiversitylibrary.org/item/103860#page/147/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 137](https://www.biodiversitylibrary.org/page/33265814) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Chouard, Pierre (1903-1983), French botanist, born in Paris, 20 Oct 1903, studied at the University of Paris, "licencié Sciences physiques" 1922, id. natural sciences 1924, at the E.N.S.
 1924, agrég.
-1927, "doctorat d'État" 1930, professor at the École nationale d'Horticulture de Versailles 1932-1935, id. at the Conservatoire National des Arts et Métiers Agriculture 1938-1955, also Maître de Conférence at the Science Faculty of Bordeaux 1935-1937, one of the editors of the Revue horticule 1934-1950, membre de l'Académie de France 1952, president 1978, from 1953 professeur titulaire for botanical physiology at the Sorbonne, died 11 Dec 1983. (*Chouard*).
+1927, "doctorat d'État" 1930, professor at the École nationale d'Horticulture de Versailles 1932-1935, id. at the Conservatoire National des Arts et Métiers Agriculture 1938-1955, also Maître de Conférence at the Science Faculty of Bordeaux 1935-1937, one of the editors of the Revue horticule 1934-1950, membre de l'Académie de France 1952, president 1978, from 1953 professeur titulaire for botanical physiology at the Sorbonne, died 11 Dec 1983.
+**Abbreviated name**: *Chouard*

 #### Herbarium and types